Prat260104/Prat260104/README.md

 ---

 ## 🧠 About Me
-- 🔍 I’m passionate about building intelligent systems that solve real-world problems.
+- 🔍 Passionate about building intelligent systems that solve real-world problems
-- 🤖 Exploring the depths of **AI, Machine Learning, and Data Science**.
+- 🤖 Deeply interested in **AI, Machine Learning, and Data Science**
-- 🌐 Skilled in **Full Stack Web Development** using **Java + Spring Boot** backend.
+- 🌐 Proficient in **Full Stack Web Development** using **Java + Spring Boot**
-- 💡 Always learning — always evolving.
+- 🚀 Constantly learning and evolving through new challenges
+- 💼 **Currently open to internship or job opportunities** in AI, Data Science, or Full Stack Development

 ---

 ## 💼 Experience
-- 👨‍💻 Completed virtual internships in **AI** and **Web Development** via *Edunet Foundation*.
+- 💻 Completed virtual internships in **AI** and **Web Development** via *Edunet Foundation*
-- 🔍 Gained hands-on experience working with real-world tools and frameworks.
+- 🛠️ Gained hands-on experience with real-world tools, frameworks, and collaborative development environments

 ---